HAPPENING WEDNESDAY: WB I-10 closing overnight for bridge demo at Menge Ave. exit

 Bridge demolition is already underway at the overpass to remove the bridge deck.
 This overnight closure will allow crews to remove the bridge beams.

-The same work will eventually happen on the eastbound side of I-10.
+Westbound drivers on I-10 have been enduring weeks of delays and lane closures since work began just after July 4.

+The Mississippi Department of Transportation (MDOT) tells us there’s more work to be done on the westbound side before crews begin doing the same thing on the eastbound lanes and ramps.
 WLOX News will announce as soon as MDOT schedules that closure.

+The massive rebuild of this interchange is needed to make way for the 74,000-square-foot Buc-ee’s Travel Center.
+It’s expected to take 13 months to complete the work on the highway, bridge and ramps.

+Construction on the Buc-ee’s is expected to begin sometime in the fall.

 Click here to subscribe to WLOX News on YouTube: Keep up with South Mississippi news, sports, and local events on our YouTube channel!